-- Deconstructed in Vandread where men and women both exist on two seperate planets, One with an abundance of resources, and one with hardly any.
-The mens world is therefore much less advanced and has no concept of holidays, luxury or design as anything but practical, they have become highly resourceful learning to do as much as they can with as little as they can.
-By contrast the womens planet is far more advanced and plentiful, however they take their vanity to the extreme, wasting their resources thoughtlessly.
-Such as making their homes nicer looking than their neighbour's, which resulting in blackouts the likes of which caused many of the space pirates to lose their home
+- Vandread: Men and women both exist on two seperate planets, one with an abundance of resources, and one with hardly any.
+The men's world is therefore much less advanced and has no concept of holidays, luxury, or design as anything but practical.
+As such, they have become highly resourceful, learning to do as much as they can with as little as they can.
+By contrast the women's planet is far more advanced and plentiful.
+However, they take their vanity to the extreme, wasting their resources thoughtlessly.
+One example is making their homes nicer looking than their neighbour's, which results in blackouts the likes of which caused many of the space pirates to lose their home.

 - The Mighty Thor has The Enchantress, a Vain Sorceress whose entire identity (and much of her power set) flow directly from her epic, supernatural beauty, and its effect on both men and gods.
 Her vanity (though certainly not unfounded) is nearly as legendary as her beauty, and she never hesitates to mock women who are not as attractive (Jane Foster) or who she sees as too 'mannish' for any male to find appealing no matter what their actual appearance (The warrior goddess Sif).
 The comic itself seems to be of two minds regarding The Enchantress: On the one hand, she is most often treated as a shallow, selfish and bratty annoyance by many of the more powerful Asgardians.
 On the other hand, her exquisite face and body do give her immense influence over most males, be they god, human or superhuman, and even such wise individuals as Heimdal (and, occasionally Thor) have either succumbed to her wiles, or sought them out willingly.
 So, basically, the excessively vain girl is silly, petty, and should be dismissed accordingly... but she happens to be so genuinely, insanely hot that in practice she usually gets exactly who and what she wants.